anteoas/replicant-todomvc/README.md

 #### Work in progress

-The test suite is not yet complete.
-It's about 30% done.
-It's being worked on and we should soon be done (you can help, if you like).
-When the tests are done we hopefully will cover more than 90% of the TodoMVC test suite.
+The test suite is not yet complete, but most of them are done.
+When hope to be able to cover more than 90% of what the TodoMVC test suite covers.

 ### Read more about the general approach in the mini-app example